prince0010/chess-microservices/Docker.md

 1. Generate migration file(ONLY ON DEVELOPMENT)
    `npx typeorm migration:generate src/db/migrations/migration -d dist/db/typeorm.config.js`

+1. Create empty migration file(only use it on development) `npx typeorm migration:create src/db/migrations/CreateAdminUser`

 # Configuration of Docker Service in VPS

 **Docker service will both start and set to start automatically when your VPS reboots**